13 things you need to know about the TV licence (or maybe 130)

 As the BBC knows, I have not had a TV licence for many years.
 It has even been several years since I have received one of their charmless letters.
 For the moment they leave me alone.
 I think I am possibly on the list of political refuseniks.
 Do I have a TV?
 How might I use it?
 I consider these questions none of the BBC’s business.
 I avoid their programmes.
 I find their relationship with the viewers to be obnoxious and their journalism to be mediocre, tendentious, but mainly tedious, narrow and self-obsessed.
 Fighting this ministry of truth in the courts has been a mug’s game (see below).
 At the local level, they practically own the courts.
 But they have to be nervous.
 The BBC is a gigantic contradiction, very close to implosion.
 I’d love to see their books.
 I reckon they are probably bankrupt.
 And they certainly will be if viewers stop sending them cheques.

 Opting out of the TV tax is not as hard as it seems.
 There are probably a million hard-core resisters and the number appears to be growing.
-These people are a diverse group ranging from EUphobes, to people who simply can pay and won’t because the programming is so miserable, as well as others who may ethically object to the ransoms paid to the BBC’s personalities.
+These people are a diverse group ranging from EU-phobes, to people who simply can pay and won’t because the programming is so miserable, as well as others who may ethically object to the ransoms paid to the BBC’s personalities.
 Still others detest the patronising drone of its programmes, and then there are those (like me) who simply consider the BBC’s demands unlawful and impertinent.
 There are lots of reasons to be a conscientious objector to a scheme that is the worst option on every level.
 Can you really get away with not paying?
 The BBC spends heavily to make you think not.
 The truth is more subtle.
-You can if you are determined.

-Those who simply ignore the BBC will, for the most part, get away with it.
-And the downside isn’t so terrible.
-What happens if you get caught?
-Firstly, you won’t.
-Secondly, even if you do, the fine is hardly more than the price of a licence (£139.50) and is about as much a badge of shame as a parking ticket.
+If convicted, it’s not so terrible – maybe more a badge of honour.
+The fine (usually £150) is hardly more than the price of a licence and is about as much a badge of shame as a parking ticket.
 But here’s the key point: you’ll only get convicted if you admit it.
 The key tactic of resistance is to throw away all the mailed demands, ignore the pathetic threats, and in the unlikely event that one of the BBC’s hired goons shows up at your doorstep, say absolutely nothing.
 What about the detector van?
 Worry not (read on).

 If you are new to BBC resistance, or simply considering overcoming your fears of getting done and joining one of the several announced boycotts, you’ll have plenty of questions.
 There’s a bit to know.
 For those new to this fray, I am pleased to present the ‘need to know’ points – 13 of them naturally, pace Proust, although revised and extended, due to the requirements of the material.